ennauata/housegan/README.md

 - Place it anywhere and rename it to train_data.npy.
 - Set the path in main.py to the path of the folder containing train_data.npy.
 - run ***python main.py --target_set D --exp_folder exp_example***.
 The target_set argument corresponds to which portion of the graphs you want to hold out for cross-validation, where D mean graphs of size 10-12.
-- You may also change sample_interval in main.py (interval that we check the generator output).
+- You may also want to customize the interval that we probe the generator by setting sample_interval in main.py.
 - Check exps and checkpoint folders for intermediate outputs and checkpoints, respectively.